Special Educational Needs and Local Offer

 - Work with other professionals (if necessary) who may be able to help your child, e.g. speech and language therapist /medical professional / educational psychologist

-To find out more about special needs at St William's, click on either of these downloadable documents:
+To find out more about special needs at St William's, click on the downloadable document below: